 At what age should my child receive an orthodontic evaluation?

 Children should receive their initial orthodontic evaluation at about age 7.
-By this age, their permanent teeth have begun to erupt, and our dentists can see the beginnings of any potential alignment problems to determine if and when treatment is necessary.
+By this age, their permanent teeth have begun to erupt, and our dentist can see the beginnings of any potential alignment problems to determine if and when treatment is necessary.

 My teenager hates the metallic appearance of braces.
 Are there other options?